Deadline: November 21, 2018

 Completed proposals that meet criteria for artistic merit and excellence, as well demonstrated success with community engagement, will be brought to the selection committee comprised of representatives of the project partners and other major art community players.
 HDR Board member John Ros will chair the committee, and serve as artistic director and primary consultant with the selected artist or artist team.
 Artists are strongly encouraged to become familiar with Harrisonburg’s culture, history, and “Friendly City feel” before submitting a proposal.
 We are not looking for cookie-cutter, plop-art, sculptural pieces.
 We are looking for unique, experiential and locally-inspired artwork that will truly speak to Harrisonburg residents and visitors alike.

-All proposals are due to HDR by November 5, 2018.
+All proposals are due to HDR by November 21, 2018.
 Only completed and properly formatted proposals will be considered.
-Finalists will be contacted by November 19, 2018 to provide a supplemental proposal for final consideration.
+Proposals seek examples of prior work and only initial design concepts for this installation.
+Final designs will be created by the artist after meeting with area youth to gain inspiration from the community before creating a final design.
+Finalists will be contacted directly to provide a supplemental proposal for final consideration.
 Selected artist or artist team will be informed by December 10, 2018.

 Please provide the following in one (1) collated .PDF document.